 Examples of Family Maximum Benefits

-Let's look at this in more detail.
-The higher the disabled worker's earnings history, converted to Average Indexed Monthly Earnings (AIME) to determine the PIA, the higher percentage of the PIA used to calculate the Family Maximum Benefit.
+Let’s look at this in more detail.
+The higher the disabled veteran or worker’s earnings history, converted to Average Indexed Monthly Earnings (AIME) to determine the PIA, the higher percentage of the PIA used to calculate the Family Maximum Benefit.
 If you have a low Social Security benefit, such as $300, your Family Maximum Benefit may be $300, all of which will be paid to you with none left to pay to your dependents.
-If your benefit is ~$500, your dependents will be eligible for a small benefit under the FMB because the FMB will be only slighter more than your own benefit.
+If your benefit is ~$500, your dependents will be eligible for a small benefit under the FMB because the FMB will be only slightly more than your own benefit.
 If you have a higher benefit, such as $1,800, then your FMB would be $2,700, 150% of your own benefit.
 Of that amount, $1,800 would be paid to you and $900 would be available to split among your eligible dependents, like a dependent child, dependent spouse, or dependent parent.

 Note that divorced spouses entitled on an earnings record are paid outside the FMB and their benefits do not reduce the benefits of those being paid within the family maximum.
 For more information about divorced spouses, see “When Your Former Spouse Is Eligible for Benefits” later in this article.

 You can find out your Family Maximum Benefit and PIA amounts by going to ssa.gov and setting up a My Social Security account.
 Once the account is set up, you can request an earnings statement (not a benefit statement).
 The earnings statement provides a history of your work earnings.